Key Takeaways

 Will the insurance company argue my injury isn't from the accident if it was delayed?

 They often try.
-This is why seeing a doctor promptly and establishing a medical record is critical.
-A doctor who examines you shortly after the accident can document baseline symptoms and connect later-developing conditions to the crash.
+This is why seeing a doctor promptly and establishing a medical record matters.
+A doctor who examines you shortly after the accident can document baseline symptoms and later evaluate whether developing symptoms fit the crash mechanism.

 What are the most common delayed injuries after a car accident?

-The most common delayed injuries include whiplash, concussions and traumatic brain injuries, herniated discs, soft tissue injuries, and internal bleeding.
-Emotional and psychological injuries like PTSD and anxiety can also emerge weeks after the accident.
+Common delayed injuries include whiplash, concussions and traumatic brain injuries, herniated discs, soft tissue injuries, and some internal injuries.
+Emotional and psychological symptoms, including post-traumatic stress disorder and anxiety, can also emerge after the accident.

-Should I go to the ER or my regular doctor?
+Should I go to the emergency room or my regular doctor?

-If you have any concerning symptoms — dizziness, severe headaches, chest or abdominal pain, numbness — go to the ER immediately.
-For less acute symptoms, seeing your primary care doctor or an urgent care within 24-48 hours is usually sufficient to create the medical documentation you'll need.
+If you have concerning symptoms, such as dizziness, severe headaches, chest or abdominal pain, numbness, confusion, fainting, repeated vomiting, or shortness of breath, seek emergency care immediately.
+For less acute symptoms, seeing your primary care doctor or an urgent-care clinic within a day or two is usually a reasonable way to protect your health and document the timeline.

 Delayed Pain After an Accident?